vic-k-y/vic-k-y/README.md

 - 👋 Hi, I’m Vignesh
-- 👀 I’m a Data science Enthusiast
+- 👀 I’m a Tech Enthusiast
 - 🌱 I’m currently learning Data Analysis/ML
-- 📫 How to reach me, well simple follow this link-> linkedin.com/in/vignesh-m20
+- 📫 How to reach me, well simple follow this link and connect with me-> https://www.linkedin.com/in/vignesh-m20